tiinajor/pilvi/w0 Prerequisities/04 HTML5 forms/README.md

 In our form we have 2 input elements.
 The first one is for text input and we named it q because it happens to be the Google search string.

 It is important to have the name attribute on each input control and name should be unique.
 This is how browser knows how to send control's data to the server.
-You'll find out more about this later when PHP is discussed.

 Second input element's type is `submit` which generates a submit button for the user.
 This one sends the form information to the URL mentioned in the action.